-- 1. Assessment of Reaction Time (Hard-Eye) - 2.
-Assessment of Coordination (Foot-Eye) - 3.
-Analysis of Personality (Eysinck Personality Questionnaire) - 4.
-Big Five Personality Test, Assessment of Achievement Motivation - 5.
-Assessment of Sport competitive anxiety test

-- 6. Application of Psychological Skill Training - 7.
-Assessment of Sociometry Questionnaire
+- 1. Assessment of Reaction Time (Hard-Eye) and Assessment of Coordination (Foot-Eye) - 2.
+Analysis of Personality (Eysinck Personality Questionnaire) - 3.
+Big Five Personality Test and Assessment of Achievement Motivation - 4.
+Assessment of Sport competitive anxiety test and Application of Psychological Skill Training - 5.
+Assessment of Sociometry Questionnaire - 6.
+Analysis of posture and develop understanding of various massage techniques - 7.
+Learning of various active and passive technique of rehabilitation

-- Practical Record:10 Marks
+- Practical Record :10 Marks

 - Administration of tool/instrument and interpretation of result-20 marks

 - Conducting experiments -20 marks

-• Conduct of one experiment/ Administration of tool/instrument and Analysis of its result: 30 Marks
+- Conduct of one experiment/ Administration of tool/instrument and Analysis of its result: 30 Marks - Preparing Record of all Practicals: 10 Marks - Viva Voce: 10 Marks